Skip to main content

 Frequently Asked Questions

-A: You can ask, but in practice the chain often cannot clear funds or deliver documents in time.
-Completion dates typically slide into January.
+Q: Can I insist on completing during the Christmas period?
+A: You can ask, but the chain may not be able to clear funds or deliver documents in time.
+Completion dates can slide into January.

+Q: Are emergency completions ever possible?
 A: Rarely, and only with full coordination across solicitors, lender, and closing teams.
 Assume it is the exception, not the rule.

 Sources & Further Reading:

-Last updated: 26 January 2026.
+Last updated: 20 March 2026.
 This guide is for informational purposes only.
 Always verify deadlines with official sources before making critical decisions.

 Related Articles